My top thrifting finds this month add beautiful Winter decor to our home mixing in old with new for rustic, timeless style.

 You’ve now traveled west to make a stop in Wisconsin at my lakeside log cabin home.

 This month I hit a few of my favorite shops here in my home town and also got to stop at my favorite shop in Montana while out visiting my parents over Christmas.

-I bought this beautiful quilted pillow at Station 8.
+I bought this beautiful quilted pillow at The Shops at Station 8.
 It’s made with a gorgeous needlepoint scrap and old wool buffalo plaid fabric and other remnants.

 See more of our master bedroom decor IN THIS POST.